paulfcdd/ns_php-candidate-task/README.md

-# Cycling in Copenhagen
-Copenhagen is known for being a [cyclist city](https://www.weforum.org/agenda/2018/10/what-makes-copenhagen-the-worlds-most-bike-friendly-city/)!
+# Bike-sharing application
+One key area that NordSecurity as a company is actively paying attention to is employee's [physical well-being](https://nordsecurity.com/blog/in-house-training-keeps-our-team-motivated)!
-And, since Copenhagen has a great bike infrastructure, we have written a script that helps people find the closest bike-sharing station from any location.
+So we here at NordLocker have written a script that helps people find the closest bike-sharing station from any location.
 You are given a script that should:
-* fetch and process data from [CityBike API](http://api.citybik.es/v2/) for Copenhagen city;
+* fetch and process data from [CityBike API](http://api.citybik.es/v2/) for any city that you choose (maybe it can be yours if possible!);
 * parse a CSV file in which we have bikers in random locations.
 An example file (bikers.csv) is attached;
 * calculate the closest bike station and print it out to screen.

-However, the script is poorly written and you’ll need to fix it so that it:
+However, the script is poorly written and you will need to fix it so that it:
 * Fetches and processes the following data:
-  * Station address
+  * Stations names
-  * Station coordinates (latitude and longitude)
+  * Stations coordinates (latitude and longitude)
-  * The number of free bikes available at the station
+  * The number of free bikes available at the stations
 * Parses a CSV file that contains:
   * The count of bikers in need of a bike;
   * The coordinates (latitude and longitude) at which the bikes are located.
 Example file structure:
 ```
 count, latitude, longitude
-2, 55.67766, 12.59747
+2, 45.69233, 9.65931
-1, 55.68186, 12.56989
+1, 45.69654, 9.65897
-0, 55.64675, 12.54854
+0, 45.67831, 9.67516
-4, 55.70909881591797, 12.603099822998047
+4, 45.716909, 9.716649
 ```
-* Displays the closest bike station and the bikes available there, like this:
+* This example displays the closest bike station and the bikes available in Bergamo, Italy:
 ```
+php script.php Bergamo

-distance: 0.00021154609843014
+distance: 0.024340748060035
-address: Strandgade 108, København, 1401 Copenhagen
+name: 19.
+Palma il Vecchio
-free_bike_count: 1
+free_bike_count: 0
 biker_count: 2

-distance: 0.0012151525633947
+distance: 0.096520693247684
-address: Nørre Voldgade 48, København (DSB), 1358 København K
+name: 23.
+Mazzini
-free_bike_count: 14
+free_bike_count: 0
 biker_count: 1

-distance: 0.00062542893520177
+distance: 0.36324024061141
-address: Thad Jones Vej 4, København, 2450 København SV
+name: VIA AMBIVERI
-free_bike_count: 16
+free_bike_count: 0
 biker_count: 0

-distance: 0
+distance: 1.2777018248149
-address: Klubiensvej 22, København, Copenhagen
+name: VIA CORRIDONI - MARTINELLA
-free_bike_count: 4
+free_bike_count: 0
 biker_count: 4
 ```
 The task: